mrleemon/rather-simple-polylang-rest-api/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds REST API support to the free version of Polylang
+Adds basic REST API support to the free version of Polylang

 == Description ==

-Adds REST API support to the free version of Polylang
+Adds basic REST API support to the free version of Polylang

 This plugin is experimental and is provided with no support or warranty.